madelyne/madelyne.github.io/cv.md

 	-  Read submissions for National Magazine Award-winning _Quarterly Concern_.
 	-  Pitched and published articles for McSweeney's _Internet Tendency_ and Believer _Logger_.

+#### service
+* With some wonderful friends and colleagues, I helped co-organize the 2025 edition of [ReCAP](https://recapworkshop.online/) in New York City!
+* I was a reviewer for FAccT in 2025 and an external reviewer for USENIX 2024, Euro S&P 2024, and FAccT 2023.

 #### fluencies
 * languages: Python, C++, Java, R, HTML, CSS, LaTeX; English, Mandarin Chinese, French
-* operating systems: OS X, Windows, Unix
+* operating systems: OS X, Windows, Linux
 * other: Jupyter, Eclipse, Git